ArunaMahaGamage/Android_Architecture_Components_Bind_layout_views/README.md

 To use a LiveData object with your binding class, you need to specify a lifecycle owner to define the scope of the LiveData object.
 The following example specifies the activity as the lifecycle owner after the binding class has been instantiated:

-'binding.setLifecycleOwner(this)' handele View Model Lifecycle base on Activity or Fragment.
+'binding.setLifecycleOwner(this)' handle View Model Lifecycle base on Activity or Fragment.

       class MainActivity : AppCompatActivity() {